 Hellraiser IV: Bloodline gives us the Hell Priest iiiiiiiiin spaaaaaaaaaaaace!
 This one is too short for its own good, and is extremely light on character and plot as it tries to tell three stories in eighty-five minutes.
 The only pro of this one is that we get to go back into the past and see the origins of the Lament Configuration, and its creation by Philip Lemarchand.
 But even that story doesn’t work, and the film overall is a total mess.
 I’d give it a .5 or a 1 out of 5.

 Starting with Hellraiser: Inferno, the rest of the franchise’s installments were all released direct-to-video.
 I’m amazed that Hellraiser III and IV were actual theatrical releases.
 Well, so was Norm of the North.
-I’ll get to that garbage in December or January.
 I should also say that the scripts of Hellraiser V-VIII were not originally intended to be Hellraiser movies, but the studios demanded that they be the next installments in the franchise.

 At least they started off well, because Hellraiser: Inferno is freaking fantastic.
 While it was never intended to be a Hellraiser movie, it actually works very well as one.
 While Hellraiser and Hellbound focused mostly on the physical and sexual torture that the Cenobites would inflict, Inferno focused on an entirely new aspect: psychological torture.
 Add to that an increasingly disturbing story, an ever-evolving main character, pretty good acting, and you have yourself a damn good movie.
 I’d give this one a 4.5 if not a perfect 5 out of 5.
 This was the directorial debut of Scott Derrickson, who would go on to direct the decent The Exorcism of Emily Rose, the underwhelming and needlessly environmentalist remake of The Day the Earth Stood Still, the fantastic and terrifying Sinister, and the underrated Deliver Us from Evil, and he’s even directing the upcoming Doctor Strange.